howset/inception/DEV_DOC.md

 	$> docker exec -it [container name] sh
 	```
 - All required secret files (not included in the repository, but can be manually created) can be found in the `srcs/.env` file and must be put in the `secrets/` directory (create it if necessary).
-- Location of the bind volumes are hardcoded in the `srcs/docker-compose.yml` file.
+- Location of the bind mounts for volumes are hardcoded in the `srcs/docker-compose.yml` file.
 This can be changed manually as well.

 ## Data storing and persistence
 - That brings us to the volume, the location of which has been mentioned.
-- The volume is not managed by docker but rather binds to a location in the (VM's) storage.
+- The volume is not managed by docker but rather bind mounts to a location in the (VM's) storage.
 Therefore, stopping and removing the conatiners (and images) wihtout touching the volume would maintain the persistence of the changes that was made.